How to impress Rolls-Royce recruiters with your written application

 Think about what skills and experience you have that Rolls-Royce wants

-Your answer will need to draw on your own skills, work experience and extracurricular activities to indicate your suitability for the scheme at Rolls-Royce.
+Your answer to the second question will need to draw on your own skills, work experience and extracurricular activities to indicate your suitability for the scheme at Rolls-Royce.
 Before writing your answer, you might find it useful to create a list of everything you’ve done and consider how you could link each activity back to Rolls-Royce.

-All of Rolls-Royce’s programme descriptions list four essential skills so it would be wise to show off these four skills in your answer.
+All of Rolls-Royce’s programme descriptions list between three and five essential skills so it would be wise to show off these skills in your answer.
 For the project management graduate programme, for example, Rolls-Royce is looking for strong communicators and influencers.

 This is slightly trickier than just highlighting your communication skills – you’ll need to focus in on how you have influenced other people and be sure to emphasise the result you got.
 Maybe, as captain of your hockey team, you delivered a motivational half-time pep talk and went on to win the match.
 Or perhaps you delivered a speech to persuade people to support a charity event you’d organised and, as a result, doubled the amount of volunteers you had.